Return To Oz

-Before Dorothy’s brain was reduced to the equal of Sloth from goonies, She was rescued by another patient and once again another storm sends her ass back to OZ.
+Before Dorothy’s brain was reduced to the equivalent of Sloth from The Goonies, She was rescued by another patient and once again another storm sends her ass back to OZ.

-I remember the original Oz wasn’t a walk in the park, it had it’s scary moments, but that does not prepare one for the newly renovated, bowel shaking land that OZ has become in the sequel.
+I remember the original Oz wasn’t a walk in the park.
+It had it’s scary moments.
+That does not prepare one for the newly renovated, bowel shaking land that OZ has become in the sequel.
 Emerald City has fallen to ruin much like a frat house bathroom after a party: mass destruction, plus everyone is stoned.

 Creepy cast of Characters

-Billina: A mentally retarded chicken who poisons the Nome King.
+- Billina: A mentally deficient chicken who poisons the Nome King.

-I could go on and on, but every character in this movie was created to warp your brain, even the original characters (for their brief Cameos) seemed soulless versions of the movie classics.
+I could go on and on, but every character in this movie was created to warp your brain: even the original characters (for their brief Cameos) seemed soulless versions of the movie classics.

 Ultimately I do not think there is any good age to see this movie.
-Such a dark and depressive tone, at age 35 I am still deeply traumatized by this film, Perhaps Disney should have named this film and/or gave it an appropriate box cover as not to lure unwittingly parents and children to this sociopathic piece of work
+Such a dark and depressing tone and ghastly visuals.
+Even at age 35 I am still deeply traumatized by this film.
+Perhaps Disney should have renamed this film and/or gave it an appropriate box cover as not to lure unwitting parents and children to this sociopathic piece of work!